neuro-inc/neuro-cli/docs/storage_usage.rst

-Use Storage API (available as :attr:`Client.storage`) for uploading files to the Neuromation Storage and downloading them back.
+Use Storage API (available as :attr:`Client.storage`) for uploading files to the Neuro Storage and downloading them back.
 This chapter describes several common scenarios like uploading / downloading directories recursively.

 There are many methods in :class:`Storage` namespace, here we describe a few.